We start a series of blogs where we are going to compare the trendiest programming languages to help you choose the best technology for your project.

 .NET Core isn't synchronous too.
 Every request is handled by a separate thread and each I/O is not blocking the thread.
 Thanks to that ASP .Net Core is one the fastest web frameworks currently among all web frameworks in all languages and exactly asynchronous processing makes it fast.

 Node.js is perfectly designed for distributed systems.
 Microservices-based software enables components to scale autonomously which prevents an app from falling apart due to its weight.
+Because a single instance utilizes just one thread, you'll need to use the Cluster module or external process control to load all of the server's cores.
+A load balancer like AWS ELB/NGINX is required to scale to several servers.
+There are additional technologies, such as Istio, that allow you to manage services and traffic.
 As more and more enterprises prefer to develop the software on top of microservices, Node.js has gained tremendous popularity among businesses like eBay, Netflix, Twitter, Uber, and others.

 ASP.NET Core/.NET Core is definitely a winner in this category.
 The security and reliability the platform provides make it a great option to create robust software with C# language.
 Node.js is more reliable for complex enterprise software developed with TypeScript than on its own.